Docs

 SubscriptionsRecurring payment relationships, app subscription policy, amount changes, cancellation, and renewal events.

-TicketsTicket availability, holds, free claims, issuance, QR/pass settings, verify, check-in, and ticket events.
+TicketsTicket availability, holds, free claims, issuance, QR/pass settings, ticket email delivery logs, verify, check-in, and ticket events.

 Machine paymentsRoadmap module for MPP/x402-style flows; keep disabled until the contract is tested.